status-im/status-network-monorepo/status-network-contracts/docs/karma-airdrop.md

    - Whether Merkle root updates are allowed
    - Optional default delegatee address for voting power

-2. **Funding**: A Status treasur account transfers Karma tokens to the airdrop contract to fund the distribution.
+2. **Funding**: A Status treasury account transfers Karma tokens to the airdrop contract to fund the distribution.

 3. **Merkle Root Setting**: The owner sets the initial Merkle root containing all eligible claims.